 Going beyond hand technique, the book includes dozens of challenging and fun rudimental phrases that are used to apply the grips, but that also build phrasing ideas, vocabulary, and chops.
 Ergonomic drum setup, Moeller motions, and other topics are also covered, accompanied by plenty of exciting solo playing from Steve.
 The book is packed with insights and practical ideas of how a drummer can develop the building blocks of a usable and hip- sounding vocabulary that has nearly limitless applications.

-The accompanying DVD contains matching videos for all the lessons included in the text.
+The accompanying video contains matching videos for all the lessons included in the text.
 Each lesson is clearly numbered and titled, making it easy to work with text, notation and video together as you study these concepts.
-A code is also included to download the video files from www.halleonard.com to your computer.

 “In 2012 I decided to start developing my left-hand-matched grip in order to give my left-hand- traditional grip a rest now and then,” said Smith.
 “I noticed that I have refined my right hand technique; much of that comes from playing a repetitive ride cymbal rhythm which has helped my right hand develop very smooth ‘pathways of motion.’
 I want my left hand matched grip to have the same sophistication of movement, motion, technique and pathways of motion as my right hand.
 In the process of getting serious about refining my matched grip technique, I made some discoveries that I’ll be sharing with you in this tutorial.”